-- 28.2.4a Agenda items for meetings of Cabinet will be agreed by the Leader of the Council and the Director of Corporate Resources & Governance or, in his/her absence, one of the other Directors.
-The advice of the Council's Monitoring Officer and Chief Finance Officer will also be relevant in considering what items should be put on the agenda by the Chief Legal Officer. - b.
-The Chief Legal Officer will make sure that an item is placed on the agenda of the next appropriate meeting of Cabinet where the overview and scrutiny committee or the full Council have resolved that an item be considered by Cabinet. - c.
-The Monitoring Officer and/or the Chief Finance Officer may include an item for consideration on the agenda of a Cabinet meeting and may require the Chief Legal Officer to call such a meeting in pursuance of their statutory duties.

-28.2.5 The conduct of Cabinet meetings is at the discretion of the Chair and the following council procedure rules apply: 9, 10, 12.11, 16.1, 16.3, 16.6, 16.7, 16.8, 16.9, 16.10, 18, 19, 20, 21, 22.3-5, 23 and 24.
+a.
+Agenda items for meetings of Cabinet will be agreed by the Leader of the

+Council and the Managing Director or, in his/her absence her nominee,.
+The advice of the Council's Monitoring Officer and Chief Finance Officer will also be relevant in considering what items should be put on the agenda by the Chief Legal Officer.

+- b.
+The Chief Legal Officer will make sure that an item is placed on the agenda of the next appropriate meeting of Cabinet where the Overview and Scrutiny Committee or the Full Council have resolved that an item be considered by Cabinet. - c.
+The Monitoring Officer and/or the Chief Finance Officer may include an item for consideration on the agenda of a Cabinet meeting and may require the Chief Legal Officer to call such a meeting in pursuance of their statutory duties. - 28.11 The conduct of Cabinet meetings is at the discretion of the Chair and the following Council procedure rules apply: 9, 10, 12.11, 16.1, 16.3, 16.6, 16.7, 16.8, 16.9, 16.10, 18, 19, 20, 21, 22.3-5, 23 and 24.